jsan/ContactList/README.md

 # ContactList
+Fala ADAL !!!
+Aí está o codigo do projetinho.
+Abcs!

-ADAL !!!
-This is a study of angularjs using java Restful service
+This is my study of angularjs using java Restful service